odhran-kainos/blog/post/35 - Compact, Streaming Pretty-Printing of Hierarchical Data.md

   use those chunks to decide.

-    - If we exhaust all the children, then return `multiLine = false` and an iterator over all the buffered chunks
+    - If we exhaust all the children, then return `multiLine = false` and an iterator over all the buffered chunks, each child's chunks joined by the separator

-    - If we fail to exhaust the children, either due to a child returning `multiLine = true` or due to hitting the `maxWidth` limit, return `multiLine = true` and a combined iterator of the buffered chunks and the iterator of remaining not-yet-buffered chunks
+    - If a child returns `multiLine = true` or we hit the `maxWidth` limit, stop buffering and return `multiLine = true` and a combined iterator of the buffered chunks and the iterator of remaining not-yet-buffered chunks, each child's chunks joined by both the separator and the current left offset and a newline

+Essentially, each `Nested` buffers up some amount of chunks from its children, enough to be able to decide whether or not it needs to be printed vertically (`multiLine = true`) or there is space to be printed horizontally (`multiLine = false`).

+One detail not specified above is how insertion of indentation/newlines works.

+- Indentation offsets are propagated recursively: every `Nested` receives the current `leftOffset: Int`, and passes `leftOffset + indent` to its children

+- Actual insertion of indentation & newlines are only a matter for `Nested` nodes with `multiLine = true`.
+Such a `Nested` node is only responsible for indentation & newlines between its `prefix` and `suffix`: it's enclosing parent (if any) will handle the indentation & newlines before `prefix` and after `suffix`.

 In code, this looks like: